Klipper3d/klipper/docs/Bed_Mesh.md

 The mesh will be saved into a profile specified by the `PROFILE` parameter, or `default` if unspecified.
 If `METHOD=manual` is selected then manual probing will occur.
-When switching between automatic and manual probing the generated mesh points will automatically be adjusted.
+If `METHOD=scan` is supplied with a supported probe then surface scanning will occur.
+When switching between probing methods the generated probe points will automatically be adjusted.

 It is possible to specify mesh parameters to modify the probed area.
 The following parameters are available: